-- Nancy: OK.
-From University Village you go seven - intersection of Olympic and Alfred, there's a - stoplight.
+Nancy: OK.
+From University Village you go seven

+blocks east on Olympic Avenue.
+At the intersection of Olympic and Alfred, there's a stoplight.
 Turn left and go up one and a half blocks.
 Our house is in the middle of the block on the left.